monora/tom/README.rst

 .. _Example 2: https://monora.github.io/tom/domainmodel.html#example-train-with-three-ims
 .. _Example 3: https://monora.github.io/tom/domainmodel.html#example-train-annex-4

-This repository contains a proposition to extend the *Combined Route Model* of the JSG_ *Train Object Model*.
+This repository contains a proposition to extend the *Combined Model* of the JSG_ *Train Object Model*.
 See `Route Domain Model`_.

 We provide examples which can be tested and investigated.
 See